 What Is Successive Blending?
-Intervention for Students Who Need Support with continuous blending
+A Phonics Intervention for Struggling Readers

 successive blending with the word sad and a child's hand.